leaysgur/slides/docs/jsconf_jp-2024/index.md

 let re = /Hello! 😄/v;
 ```

-You should not use `RegExp` in this case, though.
+You don't need `RegExp` in this case, though. 🙄

 FYI: `String.prototype` `.includes()`, `.startsWith()`, and `.endsWith()`